SJBales/ecommerce-funnel-analysis/README.md

     d.
 Does the length of a session affect conversion rates?

 ## Next Steps
-- Create unit tests for all newly created classes and methods
+- Expand unit tests to other classes and methods
+- Expand segmentation analysis to use clustering
 - Test data quality of junk sessions (i.e. that lasted very short time, likely less than 5 seconds)
-- Start cohort and user segmentation work (use clustering)

 # Key Findings